heroiclabs/nakama-docs/docs/user-accounts.md

 ### Virtual wallet

 Nakama has the concept of a virtual wallet and transaction ledger.
 Nakama allows developers to create, update and list changes to the user's wallet.
-This operation has transactional guarantuees and is only achievable with the [script runtime](runtime-code-basics.md).
+This operation has transactional guarantees and is only achievable with the [script runtime](runtime-code-basics.md).

 With server-side code it's possible to update the user's wallet.